MithraBijumon/LS---Web-Dev/Week 1/Basics of Web Development.md

 Now that you have your text editors ready, you can start writing your HTML and CSS codes.
 Go through the [HTML and CSS](./HTML+CSS.md) section to learn more.

-Now that you can make beautiful static sites, let’s make it responsive and dynamic using Javascript.
-Go through this link to learn more - *Javascript*
+Now that you can make beautiful static sites, let’s make it responsive and dynamic using [Javascript](./JavaScript.md)

 ## <a name="_wa32ptvtlsmu"></a>**What's Next?**